-The Company remains confident in its ability to renew and extend its long-term debt expiring in the near term.
-However, due to changes in the macro environment, including elevated interest rates and continued volatility in global financial markets, the Company's ability to access financing in the capital markets at attractive terms in the future could be adversely impacted.
-Refer to "Risk Factors" in the Company's 2023 year end MD&A and the AIF for more information.
+The Company remains confident in its ability to refinance its current and long-term debt expiring in the near term, as demonstrated with the recent refinancing completed in the fourth quarter of 2024.
+With changes in the macro environment, including continued volatility in global financial markets, the Company's ability to access financing in the capital markets at attractive terms in the future could be adversely impacted.
+Refer to "Risk Factors" in this document and the Company's 2024 year end MD&A and the AIF for more information.
 The Company continues to monitor the macro environment and remains satisfied that its disciplined approach employed with respect to its capital structure is appropriate given the characteristics and operations of the underlying asset base.
 The Company may also adjust its capital structure as a result of changes in current or expected economic and/or market conditions or its underlying business.
 Adjustments to the capital structure may result in refinancing or renegotiating its existing debt, issuance of new debt, issuance of equity or hybrid securities and the repurchase of common shares.

-Under its current NCIB, the Company is permitted to repurchase up to 9,812,193 common shares (7.5% of the public float of common shares) at the time of the commencement of the NCIB, in accordance with the applicable rules and policies of the TSX and applicable securities laws.
-The NCIB has an expiry date of the earlier of September 14, 2024, and the date on which the maximum number of common shares acquired pursuant to the NCIB has been purchased.
-The Company did not repurchase any common shares under its NCIB for the three months ended March 31, 2024.
+On September 18, 2024, the Company's NCIB was renewed for an additional one-year period, enabling the Company to repurchase and cancel up to 7.5% or 9,958,026 of the public float for the issued and outstanding common shares, in accordance with the applicable rules and policies of the TSX and applicable securities laws.
+The NCIB expires on the earlier of September 17, 2025, and the date on which the maximum number of common shares permitted to be acquired pursuant to the NCIB have been purchased.
+The Company did not repurchase any common shares under its NCIB for the three months ended March 31, 2025.